joey2031/IOS-DevelopmentPortfolio/README.md

 # IOS-DevelopmentPortfolio

-Portfolio of projects I did in my iOS development course at Seneca, written in Objective-C and Swift.
+Portfolio of projects I did in my IOS development course at Seneca, written in Objective-C and Swift.
 The following projects are included in this repository:

 - Calculator (Lab 2): A simple calculator to perform basic math operations.
 - Image Viewer (Lab 3): A simple image viewer with previous and next buttons to view images.
 Image links are from images.freeimages.com and stored in an array to be fetched.